2016 Frequently Asked Questions

-I have noticed that there are players that are ranked below me on the national ranking above me on the acceptance list.
+I have noticed that there are players that are ranked below me on the usta 18's national ranking above me on the acceptance list.
 Why did that happen.

-All of the acceptance list are done by the ITF in London.
+All of the acceptance list are done by the ITF in London for the 18's division.
 They do not look at USTA National Ranking in doing acceptances.
 They look at ITF ranking followed by the USTA Top 200 list.

 This list includes results from 14's, 16's and 18's.
 After the Top 200 list is used then everyone after the 200 names is sorted randomly by the ITF.

 May a player enter the 16's and 18's division and see which division they get into?